top of page

 • Apply insight to future care

-This is a cornerstone of safe, high-quality healthcare.
+This reflective practice is a cornerstone of safe, high-quality healthcare.

 Shifting From Self-Criticism to Reflection

-“How could I missed that, I should have known better.”
+“How could I have missed that?
+I should have known better.”

 This subtle shift protects professional confidence while promoting accountability.